Contents and Arrangement Expanded View

 Acquisition:

-This collection was donated by Sean Vanatta on behalf of Alan Krueger in October 2014.
+The initial born-digital materials in this collection was donated by Sean Vanatta on behalf of Alan Krueger in October 2014.
 The accession number associated with this donation is ML.2014.036.

 Custodial History